Solution focused therapy

 • If the goal you want to achieve is a 10 and 0 is the opposite, where are you on that scale right now?

-• How did you arrive at that number?
+• How did you get to that number?

 • What would a higher number look like?

-• And how can you gain an extra point?
+• How can you gain an extra point?

 • Who or what could help you with this?